$2-$Killing Vector Fields on Warped Product Manifolds: Introduction

 Killing vector fields have a well-known geometrical and physical interpretations and have been studied on Riemannian and pseudo-Riemannian manifolds for a long time.
 The number of independent Killing vector fields measures the degree of symmetry of a Riemannian manifold.
-Thus the problems of existence and characterization of Killing vector fields are important and are widely discussed in both geometry and physics\cite {Al-Solamy:2011,Apostolopoulos:2005,Berestovskii:2008,Besse2008,Ivancevic:2007,Unal:2012,Duggala:2005,Nomizo:1960,Semmelmann:2003,Yorozu:1982}
+Thus, the problems of existence and characterization of Killing vector fields are important and are widely discussed by both mathematicians and physicists \cite {Al-Solamy:2011,Apostolopoulos:2005,Berestovskii:2008,Besse2008,Ivancevic:2007,Unal:2012,Duggala:2005,Nomizo:1960,Semmelmann:2003,Yorozu:1982}

-Generalization of Killing vector fields has a long history in mathematics for different scale and purpose\cite {Blair:1971,Deshmukh:2012,Deshmukh:2014,Kuhnel:1997}.
-In \cite{Operea:2008}, the concept of $2-$Killing vector fields as a new generalization of Killing vector fields is defined and studied on Riemannaian manifolds.
+Generalization of Killing vector fields has a long history in mathematics for different scales and purposes\cite {Blair:1971,Deshmukh:2012,Deshmukh:2014,Kuhnel:1997}.
+In \cite{Operea:2008}, the concept of $2-$Killing vector fields, as a new generalization of Killing vector fields, was first introduced and studied on Riemannaian manifolds.
 The relations between $2-$Killing vector fields, curvature and monotone vector fields are obtained.
-Finally, a characterization of $2-$Killing vector field on $ \mathbb{R} ^{n}$ is derived.
+Finally, a characterization of $2-$Killing vector field on $\mathbb{R}^{n}$ is derived.

+At this point, we want to emphasize that the concept of monotone vector fields introduced by S. Z. N\'{e}meth (see \cite{SZ3,SZ1,SZ2,SZ4}) and since then they have been studied as a research topic in the area of (nonlinear) analysis on Riemannian manifolds (see also \cite{Barani} as an additional reference to the above list).
+As noted above, the connections between monotone vector fields and $2-$Killing vector fields have been established.
+In addition to that, by using space-like hypersurfaces of a Lorentzian manifold (see \cite{Neto2015}), these topics have been received attention in Lorentzian geometry as well.
+Thus the notion of $2-$Killing vector fields is important in different branches of mathematics from (nonlinear) analysis on Riemannian manifolds to Lorentzian geometry.

+As far as we know, the concept of $2-$Killing vector fields has been studied neither on warped products nor on space-time models up to this paper in which we intent to fill this gap in the literature by providing a complete study of $2-$Killing vector fields on such spaces.
+In this way, all the results related to $2-$Killing vector fields and thus monotone vector fields can be easily extended to a special class of manifolds, namely, warped product manifolds.